 In 1939, the present bakery building was erected under the supervision and planning of Ben and his mother.
 Mrs. Bernhard died in 1968, at 86 years old, but had long since sold her business to Ben.
 Many years later, David, a third generation Bernhard, purchased the bakery and succeeded in keeping the home bakery aspect alive in a busy retail bakery

 In 1988, David Bernhard sold the bakery to Richard and Mary Laufer, local bakery owners, who have devoted their lives to family and baking.

 Most recently, the bakery was purchased by their son-in- law and daughter, Mike and Kellie Snaadt.
 They are inspired by the rich history and loving memories the bakery provides the community.
-The bakery has seen many changes in it’s over 80 years of existence, but amid all those changes, the home bakery feeling still remains.
+The bakery has seen many changes in it’s 90 years of existence, but amid all those changes, the home bakery feeling still remains.